 - Standards Compliant.
-The Wireless Router complies with the IEEE802.11g (DSSS) specifications for Wireless LANs. - Supports Pre-N Wireless Stations.
-The 802.11n Draft standard provides for backward compatibility with the 802.11b standard, so 802.11n, 802.11b and 802.11g Wireless stations can be used simultaneously. - Multi SSIDs Support.
-This feature can let you have 2 SSIDs on one AP, which provides more easy way for Guest access and also secure your resource at the same time. - Speeds to 150Mbps.
-All speeds up to the 802.11N maximum of 150Mbps are supported. - WEP support.
+The Wireless Router complies with the IEEE802.11g (DSSS) specifications for Wireless LANs. - Multi SSIDs Support.
+This feature can let you have 2 SSIDs on one AP, which provides more easy way for Guest access and also secure your resource at the same time. - WEP support.
 Support for WEP (Wired Equivalent Privacy) is included.
 Key sizes of 64 Bit and 128 Bit are supported.
 WEP encrypts any data before transmission, providing protection against snoopers. - WPA-PSK support.
 Like WEP, WPA-PSK encrypts any data before transmission, providing protection against snoopers.
 The WPA-PSK is a later standard than WEP, and provides both easier configuration and greater security than WEP. - WPA2-PSK support.
 Support for WPA2 is also included.
-WPA2 uses the extremely secure AES encryption method.

-- 802.1x Support.
+WPA2 uses the extremely secure AES encryption method. - 802.1x Support.
 Support for 802.1x mode is included, providing for the industrial-strength wireless security of 802.1x authentication and authorization. - Wireless MAC Access Control.
-The Wireless Access Control feature can check the MAC address (hardware address) of Wireless stations to ensure that only trusted Wireless Stations can access your LAN. - Simple Configuration.
+The Wireless Access Control feature can check the MAC address (hardware address) of Wireless stations to ensure that only trusted Wireless Stations can access your LAN.

+- Simple Configuration.
 If the default settings are unsuitable, they can be changed quickly and easily. - WPS Support.
 WPS (Wi-Fi Protected Setup) can simplify the process of connecting any device to the wireless network by using the push button configuration (PBC) on the Wireless Access Point, or entering a PIN code if there's no button. - WDS Support.
 Support for WDS (Wireless Distribution System) allows the Wireless Access Point to act as a Wireless Bridge.
 Both Point-to-Point and Multi-Point Bridge modes are supported.